Explore the Elements of Research Design

 What are the main characteristics of research design?

-1. When you are planning to study a phenomenon you may have an assumption about the kind of data you are expecting to collect.
-However, the results you find from the study should not be driven from bias and must be neutral.
+When you are planning to study a phenomenon, you may have an assumption about the kind of data you are expecting to collect.
+However, the results you find from the study should not be driven by bias and must be neutral.
 In order to understand the opinions on the obtained results, you can discuss it with multiple people and consider the points made by individuals who agree with the results obtained.

-2. When a researcher is replicating an already conducted market research, they expect similar results.
+When you replicate an already conducted market research, you expect similar results.
 Decide the type of research questions you are going to ask through your surveys and define that in your research design.
 This will help set a standard for the results.
-Only if your design is reliable, it will help you obtain the expected results.
+Only if your design is reliable it will help you obtain the expected results.

-3. You need to ensure that the survey questionnaire you are using is valid.
-Validity refers to the fact that the research tool you are using is measuring what it purports to measure.
+You need to ensure that the survey questionnaire you are using is valid.
+Validity refers to the fact that the research tool you use measures what it purports to measure.
 Only valid tools will help researchers in gathering accurate results for their study.

-4. The outcome of your research design should be generalisable to a wider population.
-Findings of a good research design are generalisable to everyone and it indicates that if your survey was to be replicated on any subgroup of the population, it would yield similar results.
+The outcome of your research design should be generalizable to a wider population.
+Good research design findings are generalizable to everyone, and they indicate that if your survey were to be replicated on any subgroup of the population, it would yield similar results.

-A good research design ensures to have all the above characteristics in a balanced manner.
-Apart from these characteristics, researchers must also have a good understanding of the different research design types to choose from.
+A good research design balances all the above characteristics.
+Researchers must also understand the different research design types to choose from.
 This understanding will help them implement the most accurate research design for their study.

 What are the different types of research design?